AKSW/KBox/README.md

 7. The Dataset URI name: the URI name that will be used by users to dereference your dataset;
 8. The Dataset description: Give us a few words to help others to know what your dataset is about;
 9. Tell us one reason why KBox is awesome. :-)

+### How can I create my own custom build(.jar) of KBox?
+If you want to do some modifications or changes to the KBox and want to use the KBox with those modifications, you have to create your own custom build (jar).
+To do that follow these steps,
+1. Open a terminal on the KBox home directory
+2. Issue the following command in the terminal to build the project.
+`mvn clean install`
+3. Then navigate to `kbox.kibe/target` directory
+4. In there you will be able to see a jar file named similar to *kbox.kibe-x.x.x-........-jar-with-dependencies.jar*
+5. This is the jar that contains all the modifications you did.